guy915/How-To-Know-Everything/Temporary Notes/Untitled 1.md

 ### 4.2 Clarification Loop
 - Record the user’s responses and ask any final clarifying questions based on the survey.
 Document all decisions before proceeding.

-*Conclusion of Step 4:* Ensure every decision point is explicitly confirmed and all ambiguities resolved.
+Ensure every decision point is explicitly confirmed and all ambiguities resolved.

 ---

 ## Step 5: Instruction Blueprint

+Enter the brainstorming phase by opening a new **Canvas**.
+Develop a structured skeleton that outlines the comprehensive instruction set.
+This blueprint could include:

 ### 5.1 Blueprint Creation
 - **Draft the Outline:**